 If you want to learn more, I encourage you to follow up with any of the leads above to learn what’s happening right now, and to visit their social media, too.

 Kentucky’s Student Voice Movement is a model for the nation and the world.
-What’s happening in YOUR community today?!?
+What’s happening in YOUR state today?!?